Alexandra Billings

-Alexandra Scott Billings (born March 28, 1962) is an American actress, teacher, and singer.
-Billings is the second openly transgender woman to have played a transgender character on television, which she did in the 2005 made-for-TV movie Romy and Michele: In the Beginning.
+Alexandra Scott Billings (born March 28, 1962) is an American actor, singer, and teacher.
+A trans woman, Billings played one of TV's first openly transgender characters in the 2005 film Romy and Michele: In the Beginning.
 She is also known for portraying the recurring character Davina in the Amazon series Transparent and has played transgender characters in ER, Eli Stone, How to Get Away with Murder, Grey's Anatomy and The Conners.

 Early life

 Billings was born in Illinois into a multiracial family; she is of European American, African American, and Native American ancestry.
-Billings' father, Robert Billings, was a music teacher at Los Angeles Harbor College and the musical director for the Los Angeles Civic Light Opera, which influenced her interest in theater.
+Billings's father, Robert Billings, was a music teacher at Los Angeles Harbor College and the musical director for the Los Angeles Civic Light Opera, which influenced her interest in theater.
 She assisted, working backstage with Carol Burnett and Yul Brynner.
 She also appeared in Jesus Christ Superstar and The Roar of the Greasepaint—the Smell of the Crowd.
 In her early adult life, Billings struggled with homelessness and cocaine and opioid addiction, and for a time participated in sex work.